RaphaeldeGail/workspace-nucleation/README.md

 ./run.sh
 ```

-The root structure is then created.
+The workspace structure is then created.

 TODO: Update docs